 - The Duck Hunt – In ponds, and even in large lakes, you’ll usually find ducks who get fed by visitors.
 Just like ducks, fish are always out for an easy, free meal and it’s common for fish to follow ducks around, especially in ponds where they are frequently fed.
 Trying to fish near flocks of ducks can yield some big hits from fish who are expecting to find free food near them, just make sure you don’t hook a duck!

 - Worms Are Very Effective – Worms are the most popular type of bait for ponds and for good reason.
-Most fishermen will experience the most success using wax worms, european worms and regular worms as bait.
+Most fishermen will experience the most success using wax worms, European worms and standard red worms as bait.
 It’s a good idea to try out the different types and see which ones work best in your particular pond.

 - Use a Short, Ultra-light Rod – You’ll want to avoid using a rod over 6′ when fishing in a pond, it will make life easier when trying to cast on or around structures where you think fish might be hiding.
 In addition, by using an ultra-light rod you’ll be able to have more fun catching the small fish that are usually found in ponds.
 It’s also good practice to make sure that you’re using the right techniques when reeling in fish.